seandstewart/bardly/pending/romances/cymbeline/uncut.md

 O worthiness of nature! breed of greatness!
 Cowards father cowards and base things sire base:
 Nature hath meal and bran, contempt and grace.
-I’m not their father; yet who this should be,
+I'm not their father; yet who this should be,
 Doth miracle itself, loved before me.
-‘Tis the ninth hour o’ the morn.
+'Tis the ninth hour o' the morn.

 **ARVIRAGUS**
 Brother, farewell.